python/cpython/Doc/library/pathlib.rst

 .. method:: Path.move(target)

-   Recursively move this file or directory tree to the given *target*, and return a new :class:`!Path` instance pointing to *target*.
+   Move this file or directory tree to the given *target*, and return a new :class:`!Path` instance pointing to *target*.

    If the *target* doesn't exist it will be created.
 If both this path and the *target* are existing files, then the target is overwritten.
 If both paths